 Generative Artificial Intelligence (AI) \citep{brown2020language, ramesh2022hierarchical,saharia2022photorealistic, OpenAI2023GPT4TR} has achieved significant progress in recent years, spanning from computer vision (CV) to natural language processing (NLP).
 Large language models (LLMs) such as ChatGPT \citep{OpenAI2022ChatGPT} can generate coherent and contextually relevant long-form text in response to user-specified prompts.
 However, the ease of using LLMs has raised concerns about their potential misuse \citep{zellers2019defending, Weidinger2021EthicalAS, StokelWalker2022AIBC}.
 For example, LLMs could be used to generate fake news, contaminate web content, or assist in academic dishonesty.
 Additionally, the proliferation of synthetic data from LLMs poses challenges for training new models, as synthetic data needs to be detected and excluded before model training \citep{Radford2022RobustSR, Carlini2023PoisoningWT}.

 There are two main camps of existing attempts to address these challenges.
 One camp, inspired by \citet{turing1950computing}, aims at generically distinguishing machine-generated text from that of the humans \citep{Gehrmann2019GLTRSD,Mitchell2023DetectGPTZM,Hovy2016TheEI,zellers2019defending,OpenAI2023Detect}.
 These works primarily leverage hand-crafted or learned ``statistical patterns'' of generated text, thus their performance is not robust to distribution changes (e.g., by prompting / conditioning), prone to biases \citep{Liang2023GPTDA}, and vulnerable to adversarial attacks.
-Moreover, recent research \citep{Sadasivan2023CanAT} presents an impossibility result arguing that, as language models improve over time, AI-generated text increasingly resembles human-generated text, hence rendering any classifiers ineffective.

 The other camp advocates active intervention by injecting carefully-designed watermarks to machine-generated text \citep{kirchenbauer2023watermark, Zhao2023ProtectingLG}.
 The watermarking approach does not search for statistical patterns (which could be hit-or-miss), but rather deliberately \emph{plant} subtle but distinctive patterns within the content to enable downstream detection.
 Compared to the passive detection approaches, the watermarking methods aim at determining whether the text is coming from a \emph{specific} language model rather than solving the Turing test generically.
 As a result, watermarking approaches are robust to distribution-shift and can essentially \emph{prove} --- rather than \emph{predict} --- the origin of the suspect text.